tplatt37/PyWeather-Demo/STEP-THROUGH-DEBUGGING.md

 # Step Through Debugging

-# VS Code with Remote-SSH
+# VS Code

-Assuming you are using VS Code with the Remote-SSH extension installed, it's easy to debug.
+Assuming you are using VS Code, it's easy to debug.

-The remote EC2 machine (Linux) must have:
+The local machine must have:
 * SAM CLI
 * Docker